City of Attleboro

 Project Overview

-- Construction of a new high school 30 feet from the existing school while it remains fully occupied
+- Construction of a new high school 30 feet from the existing school while it remained fully occupied

 - Combination of traditional high school program areas and vocational/technical school requirements

-- A new rotary requires relocation of utilities serving the existing high school and adjacent residences
+- A new rotary requiring the relocation of utilities serving the existing high school and adjacent residences

-Attleboro High School is one of 14 “comprehensive” high schools in Massachusetts that is home to both a regular grade 9-12 high school as well as a chapter 74-approved vocational/technical high school.
+Attleboro High School is one of 14 comprehensive high schools in Massachusetts that offers both traditional grade 9-12 high school as well as a chapter 74-approved vocational/technical high school.
 It serves students with both college preparatory and Career and Technical Education (CTE) curriculum.
-The current high school building was built in 1961 and can no longer keep pace with the instructional and program needs for a 21st-century education.
+The existing high school building was built in 1961 and could no longer support the instructional and programmatic needs for 21st century education.

-Construction of a new four-story school for 1,725 students will be conducted directly adjacent to the existing high school and football stadium, surrounded by a residential neighborhood, elementary school and middle school.
-The existing high school will remain open and occupied during construction and ultimately demolished upon completion.
-The site of the existing school will provide space for new parking lots and athletic fields.
-Major reconfiguration to vehicular and pedestrian infrastructure includes the construction of a new rotary, which will require the relocation of utilities that serve the existing high school and adjacent residences.
-Complex site and foundation work will require dewatering and support of excavation with piles and lagging.
+Construction of the new four-story school for 1,725 students was conducted directly adjacent to the existing high school and football stadium, surrounded by a residential neighborhood, elementary school and middle school.
+The existing high school remained open and occupied during construction and was ultimately demolished upon completion.
+The site of the existing school provided space for new parking lots and athletic fields.
+Major reconfiguration to vehicular and pedestrian infrastructure included construction of a new rotary, which required the relocation of utilities that served the existing high school and adjacent residences.
+Complex site and foundation work required dewatering and support of excavation with piles and lagging.

-The new school building will offer 16 CTE programs, including robotics, culinary arts, cosmetology, horticultural studies and visual arts.
-Shared spaces, such as the cafeteria, gymnasium and auditorium, will link the building together in the center to provide a commons space for student and public gatherings.
-The main lobby connects the front public entrance to the rear student entrance with a 40-foot curtain wall system.
+The new school building offers 19 CTE programs, including robotics, culinary arts, cosmetology, horticultural studies and visual arts.
+Shared spaces, such as the cafeteria, gymnasium and auditorium, link the building together in the center to provide a commons space for student and public gatherings.
+The main lobby connects the front public entrance to the rear student entrance with a 40-foot curtain wall system